nuvla/documentation/docs/nuvlaedge/nuvlaedge-software/configuration.md

 ## Extra tools configuration

 ### Security
 - **EXTERNAL_CVE_VULNERABILITY_DB**: it consists of a link to an external CVE database, in CSV format and compressed, to be used as the reference database for the vulnerability scans.
-By default it points to an [aggregated CVE databased compiled by SixSq](https://github.com/nuvla/vuln-db/blob/main/databases/all.aggregated.csv.gz), from multiple trusted sources.
+By default, it points to an [aggregated CVE databased compiled by SixSq](https://github.com/nuvla/vuln-db/blob/main/databases/all.aggregated.csv.gz), from multiple trusted sources.
 If you want to use your own CVE database, then simply `export EXTERNAL_CSV_VULNERABILITY_DB=<your_csv_cve_compressed_db_url>`;
 - **EXTERNAL_CVE_VULNERABILITY_DB_UPDATE_INTERVAL**: the NuvlaEdge Security component will periodically check for updates on the external CVE database defined in `EXTERNAL_CVE_VULNERABILITY_DB`.
 You can control how frequently these check for updates and synchronizations are performed.
 By default this interval is set to 86400 seconds (1 day).
 If you'd like to change it (please consider the consequences on the network load caused by such an update, in case your DB is large), please run `export EXTERNAL_CVE_VULNERABILITY_DB_UPDATE_INTERVAL=<time_in_seconds>`.
 Please also **note** that this check for updates also relies on Nuvla, meaning that whatever `EXTERNAL_CVE_VULNERABILITY_DB` is chosen, it shall also be recognized by Nuvla.
 If it is not, please contact us;
 - **SECURITY_SCAN_INTERVAL**: defines how regular the security scans are.
 By default, the scans are performed every 1800 seconds (30 min).
 If you'd like to change this, simply `export SECURITY_SCAN_INTERVAL=<time_in_seconds>`.
 Bare in mind that depending on the `EXTERNAL_CSV_VULNERABILITY_DB`'s size, a security scan can take some time (order of minutes) and consume quite a bit of CPU, so take caution when increasing the frequency of the scans;